ConfigV/ConfigV/README.md

 You can also use ConfigV as an API from a Haskell program.
 For an example of this usage, see how the command line tool is built in the ```Executables``` directory, or inspect some of the tests in the ```Tests``` directory.

+## Datasets

+Please feel free to add or modify datasets.
+All datasets should remain in the Datasets directory.

 # Helpful Tips

 ## Inspecting Rules